HPV: What teens need to know

-- You do not need to delay getting the vaccine if you are sick with a minor cold or have a low grade (minor) fever.
+- You do not need to delay getting the vaccine if you are sick with a minor cold or have a minor fever.

 Where can I get the vaccine?

-In most provinces, girls can get the vaccine as part of a program at school.
-Boys are not usually vaccinated at school.
+In most provinces, boys and girls can get the vaccine as part of a program at school.
 If it is not given at school, talk to your doctor about the vaccine.